ACT Announces 3 Major Changes

 Colleges are the only thing that matters.
-Colleges could just say “We don’t care what the ACT does.
-We still want full tests and all scores.”
+Colleges could just say, “We don’t care what ACT does.
+We still only care about full tests with all scores.”
 We saw it with the essay section: ACT made it optional, but at first many colleges still required it and pretty much all students took it.
 Colleges haven’t responded officially yet to the new policy and may even change their views over time.
+We do know that they will be able to see on score reports which section scores come from section retesting vs. from a full exam, but we don’t know if section retests will be viewed as equally legitimate.
 Because of this uncertainty, at ArborBridge we think it’s best right now to counsel students to stay the course and act like this isn’t happening.
 It’s best to keep tracking the story and reactions, and then change plans accordingly.

 2. Will this hurt or benefit my students?

 If colleges embrace it, it probably will benefit students.
 Based on anecdotal evidence, we’ve found that the ability to focus on only a few sections can reduce student anxiety and may boost student scores.
 The wild card is the computer-based requirement (student can only retake a single section if they take the section on a computer).
 Many students struggle with the transition from paper to computer, and the ACT hasn’t released enough online practice yet to give students the chance to perfect their computer approach.
 So, scores may actually go down on a retest.
 The one element that won’t improve: planning stress.
 Students will have tons of questions about crafting their test plan: Should I retake a section?
 Which sections?
 Which sections should I prioritize on a retake?
 When do I retake them?
 How many retakes should I plan for?
+Will I get to choose the order of section retakes if I do more than one in a given day?
+(ACT has said they are interested in allowing this choice, but it is not yet confirmed.)
 Students and parents are going to need a lot more help managing the stress of these options and getting a plan in place.

 3. How does this change my students’ timelines and prep plans?